zhaopy/hello-world/README.md

 my first git
 Just test delete and check whether it'll be all right.

-Then I found it could add successfully.
+Then I found it could add.